yatamare/Portfolio/README.md

-How to view on your own computer
+How to view (other then visiting yatamare.github.io/Portfolio):

 ## Available Scripts